trakaus/node-npa/README.md

 Note: Current build only supports MySQL 5.x but will be adding support for other RDBMS in the near future.

 node-npa relies on node-config for the database parameter configurations.
-Setup your default.json, stage.json & production.json files with to contain the following json layout:
+Setup your default.json, stage.json & production.json files with the following json layout:

 ```js
 {